Servideska/HPC/doc.zih.tu-dresden.de/docs/data_lifecycle/workspaces.md

     Setting the reminder to `7` means you will get a reminder email on every day starting `7` days prior to expiration date.

+Please refer to the section [section Cooperative Usage](#cooperative-usage-group-workspaces) for group workspaces.

 ### Extension of a Workspace